-61. The 2008 Alewife Law is being implemented by the Commissioners of DMR and IFW.
+1FW.
 DMR and IFW entered into an agreement with the owner of Grand Falls dam, Domtar, specifying how alewives are to be prevented from using the dam's fishway: a "stop log" is installed to block access to the fishway during an approximately three month period beginning April 1st of each year that alewives seek to migrate upstream.
 See Memorandum of Understanding Blocking access of sea-run alewives into the Grand Falls Flowage at the Grand Falls Dam fishway; A joint agreement of the State of Maine Department of Inland Fisheries and Wildlife, The State of Maine Department of Marine Resources Bureau of Sea-Run Fisheries and Habitats, and Domtar (2010).
 Attached as Ex.
 1. This method of implementing the 2008 Alewife Law is both crude and comprehensive (blockage using stop logs), and is not selective for alewives; therefore the actions of Defendants prevent all migratory fish species from accessing their natural habitat during the months it is in place.
 The Memorandum of Understanding is in force today with the current owners of Grand Falls dam.

-- 62. In addition, because dams upstream from Grand Falls Dam are subject to relicensing by the Federal Energy Regulatory Commission ("FERC"), under the CWA the Maine DEP must be able to 'certify' during relicensing that such dams do not cause or contribute to any violations of state water quality standards.
+- 60. In addition, because dams upstream from Grand Falls Dam are subject to relicensing by the Federal Energy Regulatory Commission ("FERC"), under the CWA the Maine DEP must be able to 'certify' during relicensing that such dams do not cause or contribute to any violations of state water quality standards.
 33 U.S.C. § 1341.
 The 2008 Alewife law prevents the Maine DEP from issuing a certification for any upstream dam capable of ensuring attainment of water quality standards for the waterbodies above such dam.
-It also prevents expert agencies such as Maine DMR and U.S. Fish & Wildlife Service from effectively participating in and carrying out their legal duties related to such relicensing and certification. - 63.
+It also prevents expert agencies such as Maine DMR and U.S. Fish & Wildlife Service from effectively participating in and carrying out their legal duties related to such relicensing and certification. - 61.
 The 2008 Alewife Law downgraded the water quality standards for the St. Croix River basin by eliminating 98 percent of alewives' spawning and nursery habitat in that River basin.